The d-separation criterion in Categorical Probability: Introduction

 Further, we define a categorical notion of $d$-separation in terms of the string diagrams.
 A causal structure displays $d$-separation of a collection of outputs $\mathcal{Z}$ if it becomes disconnected upon removing the corresponding wires in $\mathcal{Z}$.
 We show that this is equivalent to classical $d$-separation for the class of causal models for which the latter is defined, namely those corresponding to DAGs.

 Finally, we prove an abstract version of the $d$-separation criterion for our categorical notions of causal model and $d$-separation.
 We show that a given distribution, possibly depending on additional input variables, is compatible with a causal structure if and only if it displays conditional independence between sets of variables whenever the causal model displays $d$-separation for the corresponding sets of wires.
 This result goes beyond the classical result for ``distributions''; it holds for arbitrary morphisms in any suitable Markov category $\cat{C}$.
 A central structural ingredient in the proof is the assumption that $\cat{C}$ has conditionals \cite{Fr20}.
 Intuitively, this property states that every Markov kernel with multiple output variables arises by generating one output variable after the other, namely as a function of the input variables and previously generated outputs.
+For example, Markov kernels between finite sets have conditionals since every conditional probability distribution $p(x,y \, | \, a)$ factorizes into

-Such conditionals exist in the Markov category $\cat{FinStoch}$ which describes discrete random variables, but also for continuous or mixed random variables (technically for variables taking values in standard Borel spaces, but not arbitrary measurable spaces) as well as Gaussian variables.
-This implies that our definitions and results apply equally easily to all of these cases.
+The conditional distribution $p(x \,| \, y,a)$ arises by solving this equation for every $x,y$, and $a$ and taking it to be arbitrary when $p(y \, | \, a) = 0$.
+Conditionals also exist for continuous or mixed random variables (technically for Markov kernels between standard Borel spaces, but not arbitrary measurable spaces) as well as in the Markov category of Gaussian kernels.
+Moreover, we will show that Markov categories with conditionals also exist in settings that do not involve numerical probabilities.
+This implies that our results apply equally easily to all of these cases.